1941 Christchurch mayoral election: Results

-The election was held on Saturday, 17 May 1941, from 9am to 6pm.
-This was a change from previous elections which had been held on Wednesdays, from 9am to 7pm.
+The election was held on Saturday, 17 May 1941, from 9 am to 6 pm.
+This was a change from previous elections which had been held on Wednesdays, from 9 am to 7 pm.
 The first-past-the-post voting system was used.
 There were 24 polling booths in Christchurch Central and Richmond, 21 polling booths across Linwood and Woolston, 28 polling booths across St Albans and Papanui, 36 polling booths across Sydenham and Spreydon, 1 polling booth in Lyttelton, and 6 polling booths in New Brighton; a total of 116 booths.
 Huntsbury and the borough of New Brighton had joined with Christchurch city on 1 April 1941 and polling booths for a Christchurch election were in those areas for the first time.

 There were four different bodies elected that day.
 Apart from the mayoralty, people voted for 16 city councillors (33 candidates), 10 hospital board representatives (22 candidates), and 4 Lyttelton Harbour Board representatives (8 candidates).
 In addition, the Christchurch Tramway District held elections on that day but while many of the polling booths were the same as for the other elections, this was separately organised.

 The election had a poor turnout, much reduced from the 1938 election despite a much larger roll due to the Borough of New Brighton having been added to the city since.
 Jack Roberts, the president of the Christchurch Labour Representation Committee, lamented that worker apathy had cost his party the election.